 note that throughout the site there are prominently featured thumbnail

-images interspersed within the text, which are functional links to image
+images interspersed within the text, which are unmarked but functional links to image

 panes that feature one or more much larger scale images, along with

 illustration of this is the example thumbnail image picture pane link at

 right.Hold the mouse over the image and click, and see